Why did France give US the Statue of Liberty?

 Laboulaye and Bartholdi had a third motive for pushing the construction and gifting of the Statue of Liberty.

-Edouard de Laboulaye and Frederic Auguste Bartholdi supported the concept of liberty, dignity, and justice for all people, but these concepts could be controversial in the 19th century.
-Particularly in France.
+Edouard de Laboulaye and Frédéric Auguste Bartholdi supported the concept of liberty, dignity, and justice for all people, but these concepts could be controversial in 19th-century France.

 Liberty was indelibly connected with the idea of revolution in some minds.
 Laboulaye and Bartholdi wanted to show that this needn’t be so.